Waikato/weka-wiki/docs/using_weka_from_jython.md

 This article explains how use Weka classes from within Jython and how to write a classifier in Jython that can be used within the Weka framework.

-> **Compatibility note:** This article documents the Jython-based approach to using Weka and contains examples written for older Weka and Jython versions.
+> **Compatibility note:** This article documents the Jython-based approach to using Weka and contains examples written for older Weka and Jython versions (compatible with Python 2.7).
 If you are looking for a Python 3 interface to Weka, see the [Python FAQ](faqs/can_i_use_weka_from_python.md) for currently available alternatives.

 # Accessing Weka classes from Jython
 ## Requirements